WiseLibs/super-server-logs/docs/writers.md

 If the given `dirname` does not yet exist, it is created.

 LogManager is able to enforce `logSizeLimit` and `logAgeLimit` by simply unlinking files on the filesystem, without needing to actually move any data around.
-This is possible because all loggers are periodically instructed to write to new log files, effectively splitting the logs into many small-ish files.
+This is possible because all loggers are periodically instructed to switch to new log files, thus splitting the logs into many small-ish files.

-The `granularity` option controls how much splitting to do.
+The `granularity` option controls how much splitting occurs.
 For example, if `logAgeLimit` is 10 months and `granularity` is 10, then each log file would span no more than 1 month.
 Increasing the granularity increases the number of log files that will created, but also improves the precision of the `logSizeLimit` and `logAgeLimit` options.
 These limits are expected to have an error of approximately `±1 / granularity`.
 For example, with the default granularity of `20`, the expected error is `±5%`.
 Thus, with a `logSizeLimit` of 2 GiB, you should expect the logs to grow to 2.1 GiB, and possibly more depending on how many logs can be written before the `pollInterval` detects them.

 ### *event* `'rotate'`

-- `filename` [&lt;string&gt;][string] The path of the new log file that should be used.
+- `filename` [&lt;string&gt;][string] The path of the new log file that should be used by all loggers.

-This event is emitted when the LogManager wants you to change the file that all loggers are writing too.
-You should first call [`.rotate(filename)`](#masterloggerrotatefilename) on the master process's [MasterLogger](#class-masterlogger), and then call [`.rotate(filename)`](#workerloggerrotatefilename) on each worker process's [WorkerLogger](#class-workerlogger).
+This event is emitted when the LogManager wants you to change the file that all loggers are writing to.
+You should first call [`.rotate(filename)`](#masterloggerrotatefilename) on the [MasterLogger](#class-masterlogger), *and then* call [`.rotate(filename)`](#workerloggerrotatefilename) on each [WorkerLogger](#class-workerlogger).
 You'll need to utilize [IPC](https://nodejs.org/api/cluster.html#workersendmessage-sendhandle-options-callback) to send this instruction from the master process to each worker process.

 ### *event* `'error'`

-- `error` [&lt;Error&gt;][Error] An unexpected error.
+- `error` [&lt;Error&gt;][Error]

 This event indicates that an error occurred during some filesystem operation.
-The LogManager will continue trying to function until explicitly [closed](#managerclose).
+Despite this, the LogManager will continue trying to function until explicitly [closed](#managerclose).

 ### manager.close()